brickfrog/notes.justin.vc/content/main/ankigen.md

-High level I could possibly do this inside emacs itself, then keep up the generation as an artifact for people to wander into and maybe leave comments.[^fn:2] I'm not entirely sure if it would just be all babel-blocks or maybe a package that builds on something like [gptel.](https://github.com/karthink/gptel/blob/master/gptel-ollama.el) It's also worth pondering the usage of something like gpt4o-mini.
+High level I could possibly do this inside emacs itself, then keep up the generation as an artifact for people to wander into and maybe leave comments.[^fn:2] I'm not entirely sure if it would just be all babel-blocks or maybe a package that builds on something like [gptel.](https://github.com/karthink/gptel/blob/master/gptel-ollama.el)

+ It's also worth pondering the usage of something like gpt4o-mini.
 While it's not free, it's cheap enough that I think the cost of an entire deck on a topic would be less than a dollar or two.
 I certainly spend money on dumber things.

+ I could do this more easily in Python, I suppose, but I kind of wanted to tinker around with elisp more.
+Maybe use it to interact with the anki packages that exist.

 </div>